On-site access to Special Collections is unavailable at this time due to construction. Please contact us with questions.

 Wichita State University began as a plan for Wichita Ladies College in November 1886, under the auspices of Wichita's Plymouth Congregational Church, where Rev. Joseph Homer Parker was a minister.
 A building site was located on a hill, dubbed a "fair mount" by an early settler, overlooking the Arkansas River Valley north of Wichita.
 The name of the College was subsequently changed to Fairmount Ladies College, in recognition of the gift of the property.
 The local economy declined by 1888, and dashed all hopes of opening the College.
-In 1892, Fairmount Hall was pressed into service as Fairmount Institute, a college preparatory school, until September 11, 1895, when the first college-level classes began for thirty students.
+In 1892, the sole and unfinished building was pressed into service as Fairmount Institute, a college preparatory school, until September 11, 1895, when the first college-level classes began.
 The Institute continued to operate as an academy within Fairmount College until 1918.

 Rev. Henry E. Thayer, a former minister with the Plymouth Congregational Church, returned from a post as Kansas Superintendent of the Home Missionary Society to become President of Fairmount College during trying financial times.
 President Thayer struggled vainly to balance the budget for the College over the next seven years without much success, but managed to uphold the ideals and principles upon which Rev. Parker and President Morrison had built Fairmount: that of a Christian college's values overlaying the template of a New England residential college.
 Both Parker and Morrison were the products of New England schools, and sought to make Fairmount College into the same type of institution.